buugun/buugun.github.io/_posts/2014-8-14-foreword.md

 I'll be very grateful to you.

 And then, I want to share my archive on this blog.
+I'll write one article whenever I have idea or make breakthroughs.
+Though it maybe not so good, I can consolidate the knowledge I have learnt and you may be inspired by my article.
+At the same time, I hope every littl companions can help me to perfect my knowledge and article.
+Thanks a lot.

 Coder isn't a coder.